"Fragrance" on a label can indicate the presence of up to 4,000 separate ingredients, most of which are synthetic.

 These links can help you take a more active role in reducing your personal exposure to chemicals.

-Skin Deep -- in-depth rating guides on ingredients found in personal care and cosmetic products
+Skin Deep — in-depth ratings on ingredients found in personal care and cosmetic products

 Environmental Working Group — wallet guide to pesticides in produce